DIY Cabinet Door Mounted Garbage Can

 - Optional: Straight-Edge Cutting Guide

-Also, some cabinet doors might have 1/4″ panels in the middle.
-Make sure to screw this garbage can into thicker parts of the door.
 You should also watch out for doors with weak hinges.
-This garbage can only ways a pound or two, but a weak hinge or weak particle board might not be able to handle that.
+This garbage can only ways a pound or two, but a loose or wobbly hinge might not be able to handle that.

 Step One

-Use the build tips above to decide what size you want your garbage can to be.
-You can go with my 1/2″ plywood and 1/2″ x 3/4″ moulding design or go with your own design.
-Cut your wood to size.
-You’ll need 2 sides, 1 bottom, and a face or front piece.
+Use the build tips in the last section to decide what size you want your cabinet door garbage can to be.
+You can go with my 1/2″ plywood and 1/2″ x 3/4″ molding design or go with your own design.

 Step Two